oslabs-beta/TrunQ/README.md

 ### Client-side Implementation

-We're going to show how to implement trunQ by rewriting an existing graphQL fetch.
+We're going to show how to implement TrunQ by rewriting an existing GraphQL fetch.

 Sample Code: